Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 8. Once committee and IRB (University Research Office) gives clearance, conduct study and analyze and interpret data.

-10. Rewrite thesis draft as required by committee chair and submit to other committee members.
+10. Rewrite thesis draft as required by committee Chair and submit to other committee members.

 11. Rewrite again as needed until you have a draft with which your committee is willing to go to Final Orals.

-When: Two weeks before Final Orals date.
+When: One – two weeks before Final Orals date.

 When: Five (5) school days (one week) before meeting.